Have your say: changes to prescribing in Lewisham

 Date: 29 August 2017

 We are seeking your views on our proposals to make some changes to prescribing guidance around over the counter medicines and malaria prevention medicines in Lewisham.
 Our consultation with local people starts on 29 August and ends on 24 October.
-On this page you can find our consultation leaflet and complete our online survey
+On this page you can find our consultation leaflet.

 What are the proposed changes?